RJoshi141/skycast/README.md

 ---

 Thank you for checking out the Skycast Weather App!
-I hope you enjoy using it as much as we enjoyed building it.
-If you have any questions or feedback, feel free to open an issue or reach out.
+I hope you enjoy using it as much as I enjoyed building it.
+If you have any questions or feedback, feel free to open an issue or reach out :)

 Happy weather watching! 🌦️